Ngwah Desmond Ngwah Desmond

 Is SEO-friendly (keywords, meta tags, content structure)

-Use WordPress and a visual builder like Elementor for a cost-effective, professional setup. - Start with Local SEOIf you’re a local business, optimize your online presence for local searches:
+3. Start with Local SEOIf you’re a local business, optimize your online presence for local searches:

 Set up a Google Business Profile